-Masselli is president, chief executive officer, and founder of Community Health Center Inc., Connecticut’s largest and most comprehensive provider of medical, dental, and behavioral healthcare services for the uninsured and underserved.
+Mark Masselli is president, CEO, and founder of Community Health Center, Inc., Connecticut’s largest provider of medical, dental, and behavioral healthcare for the underserved.
 A Middletown, Conn. native, Masselli founded CHC in 1972 with a group of community activists.
-The organization, which began as a free dental clinic in a second-floor, walk-up apartment in downtown Middletown, currently provides comprehensive primary care services to more than 145,000 patients at more than 200 sites across Connecticut and is an innovator in the development and delivery of primary care to special populations in the state and around the nation.
-As a member of the state Council of Medical Assistance Program Oversight, Masselli collaborates with legislators and other stakeholders on the development of Connecticut’s Medicaid Managed Care program.
-He was awarded a Doctorate of Humane Letters by Wesleyan University in 2009 for his work in the healthcare field.
+CHC currently provides team-based primary care services to more than 150,000 patients at 200 sites across Connecticut and is an innovator in the delivery of primary care to special populations.
+At the height of the COVID-19 pandemic, CHC was called upon by Connecticut’s executive branch to build and operate the state’s largest drive-through mass vaccination sites.
+Masselli led this historic effort, during which CHC administered more than 500,000 vaccines.
+In addition, CHC organized hundreds of mobile vaccination clinics, bringing vaccines directly into the most vulnerable communities.
+Masselli serves as board chair of the National Institute for Medical Assistant Advancement and of the national e-Consult provider ConferMED, is Vice President of the Goodspeed Opera House Board of Trustees, and is a member of the Board of Directors of the national School-based Health Alliance.
+He was awarded an honorary Doctorate of Humane Letters by Wesleyan University in 2009 for his work in the healthcare field.

 Natasha Quinn is a senior medical assistant at Community Health Center, Inc., where she has worked as a medical assistant since 2007.
 She has more than 13 years of experience as a medical assistant, earning her MA certificate from Porter and Chester Institute in 2004.
 Quinn has made significant contributions to the origins and growth of NIMAA.
 She helped develop the role of the preceptor and serves as a preceptor for NIMAA students at Community Health Center.
 She has participated in numerous webinars, for NIMAA and for CHC’s National Cooperative Agreement, speaking on the topic of enhancing the role of the medical assistant in team-based primary care settings.
 At CHC she is active on employee committees focused on safety at the health center and on education in the community.